 Our general and administrative expenses consist primarily of salary and benefits expense for management, finance and administrative personnel, and professional service fees.
-General and administrative expenses decreased to \$50.6 million for the year ended December 31, 2016 compared to \$80.3 million and \$107.5 million, respectively, for the years ended December 31, 2015 and 2014.
-The decrease in general and administrative expenses for 2016 and 2015 was primarily due to a decrease in salary and benefit expenses as a result of a reduction in our workforce and bonus expenses for each of those years.
-General and administrative expenses constituted 9.6%, 10.5% and 14.2%, respectively, of our total revenues for the years ended December 31, 2016, 2015 and 2014.
+General and administrative expenses decreased to \$47.2 million for the year ended December 31, 2017 compared to \$50.6 million and \$80.3 million, respectively, for the years ended December 31, 2016 and 2015.
+The decrease in general and administrative expenses for 2017 was primarily due to a decrease in salary and benefit expenses as a result of a reduction in workforce in 2017, which was partially offset by an increase in share-based compensation expense resulting from an increase in the market prices for our ADSs in 2017.
+The decrease in general and administrative expenses for 2016 was primarily due to a decrease in salary and benefit expenses as a result of a reduction in our workforce and bonus expenses.
+General and administrative expenses constituted 8.1%, 9.6% and 10.5%, respectively, of our total revenues for the years ended December 31, 2017, 2016 and 2015.